AMSU Library Media Center

 There are also a variety of magazines available for students to read in the library, including everything from Smithsonian to Teen Vogue.

-There are fourteen desktop computers with Internet browsing and word-processing capabilities available for students to use in the library.
+There are desktop computers with Internet browsing and word-processing capabilities available for students to use in the library.
 Students should save all work to their network “U:” drive.

-Students may use the eight iPads in the library for access to educational apps, research, or personal interest.
+Students may use the iPads in the library for access to educational apps, research, or personal interest.

 Students may print in the library at no charge.

-Ms. Jillian McCoy, Library Media Specialist
+Ms. Robinson, Library Media Specialist

 330 Bedford Park Blvd